Blendify/blender-manual/blender_docs/manual/files/linked_libraries.rst

 Proxy Armatures
 ---------------

-On rigged models, proxy objects allow to also edit and animate their poses.
+On rigged models, proxy objects allow you to edit and animate their poses.

 It is also possible, in the source (library) blend-file, to protect some bone layers from being editable in proxies.
 This helps keeping complex rigs usage sensible, by only exposing some 'public' bone layers as editable by users.